Sustainability-related disclosures

 • For sustainability risks and Principal Adverse Impact indicators, we use company information and insights, and data modeled by the Upright Project.

 All third-party data providers, including the Upright Project, have been chosen based on a data provider review.
-We carry out reviews of our third-party data providers regularly.
+We carry out reviews of and engage with our third-party data providers regularly.
 Key quality criteria we look at in our reviews include data coverage, transparency of data source (e.g., how an estimation has been calculated, company-reported data), and data metrics provided.

 Limitations to methodologies and data